jennifercadams/Random-Astronomy-Photo/README.md

 Random Astronomy Photo is a web app that uses NASA's Astronomy Photo of the Day (APOD) API to display random astronomy photos and cool facts about them.

-The app was built using JavaScript, React, HTML, and CSS.
+The app was built using JavaScript, React, React Router, HTML, and CSS.

 ## Updates

-The APOD API occasionally returns a video instead of an image.
-I have now implemented support for videos.
+Improvements and features I have completed:

+* Implemented support for videos.
-I've added a "get by date" page that allows the user to fetch an APOD image by date.
+* Added "get by date" page that allows the user to fetch APOD media by date.

 ## Next Steps